-In the third quarter of 2021, the Company announced the sanction of a new 435,000-barrel tank at the Edmonton Terminal, under a long term take-or-pay contract with a new investment grade energy customer, to be placed into service early 2023.
-The Company also announced the appointment of Juliana L. Lam to the Board on September 10, 2021.
+In the third quarter of 2021, the Company announced the sanction of a new 435,000-barrel tank at the Edmonton Terminal, under a long-term take-or-pay contract with a new investment grade energy customer, to be placed into service early 2023.

-In the fourth quarter of 2021, the Company announced its Net Zero by 2050 commitment and received an "AAA" rating from MSCI ESG Ratings, being the only Company in MSCI ESG Ratings' Oil & Gas Refining, Marketing, Transportation and Storage sector in North America to receive this leadership rating.
-In addition, the Company announced the DRU has been declared fully operational and the shipment of DBR has commenced.
-The Company submitted its second annual disclosure of the CDP Climate Change questionnaire that assesses the disclosure, awareness, and management of climate-related issues, and maintained its leadership score of "A-".
+In the fourth quarter of 2021, the Company published its TCFD Report 2020 Sustainability Performance Data Update and announced its Net Zero by 2050 commitment.
+The Company received an "AAA" rating from MSCI ESG Ratings, being only one of three companies globally in MSCI ESG Ratings' Oil & Gas Refining, Marketing, Transportation and Storage sector to receive this leadership rating at the time.
+In addition, the Company announced the DRU had been declared fully operational and the shipment of DBR had commenced.

-Subsequent to December 31, 2021, the Company announced an increase to its quarterly dividend of \$0.02 per Common Share, or approximately six percent, to \$0.37 per Common Share.
-In addition, the Company announced the appointment of Heidi L. Dutton to the Board on January 11, 2022.
+In the first quarter of 2022, the Company announced an increase to its quarterly dividend of \$0.02 per Common Share, or approximately six percent, to \$0.37 per Common Share.
+In addition, the Company announced the appointment of Heidi L. Dutton to the Board.